ttyobiwan/leshy/README.md

 1. Acks for the main database
 2. Consumers (multiplying dbs, acks per specific listener)
-3. Fighting race conditions (+ blocking publishing when new listener is getting added)
+3. Fighting race conditions (+ blocking publishing when new listener is getting added), fighting with mutexes
-4. Cleaner thread
+4. Cleaner thread (give connections TTL, maybe something like LRU)